abdulroufabu/JSF-Assignment/README.md

 # How to build the application

-1- Clone this project.
+1- Clone this folder.

-2- Import the project as maven project.
+2- Import the project 'OnlineStatementApplication' as maven project.

 3- configure DB property file: